 Column D shows that the number of members to each substance use disorder in-network provider is six times the number of members to each medical/surgical in-network provider.
-The number of members to mental health and substance use disorder providers in-network is nearly four times that of medical/surgical providers.
-This is not unfavorable when compared to the fact that, as shown in column E of Table 1, medical/surgical benefit claims are filed at a rate of one substance use disorder claim to eight mental health claims to 91 medical/surgical claims, it makes sense that any network would need more medical/surgical providers for adequate provision of services to its members.
+The number of members to mental health and substance use disorder providers in-network is about three and a half times that of medical/surgical providers.
+This is not unfavorable when compared to the fact that, as shown in column E of Table 1, medical/surgical benefit claims are filed at a rate of one substance use disorder claim to nine mental health claims to 90 medical/surgical claims, it makes sense that any network would need more medical/surgical providers for adequate provision of services to its members.
 Because of this, the Bureau does not find any indication of disparity from these numbers.